-Who Is Eligible for Asylum or Refugee Protection in the U.S.?
+Who Is eligible for asylum or refugee protection in the U.S.?

 Question: How can I qualify for asylum?

-Question: I have not actually been persecuted in the past.
 I am just deathly afraid to go back because of what will happen to me.
 Is this a problem?

-Question: If I am granted asylum, can my wife and children come to the United States with me and will I be able to work?
+Can my wife and children come to the United States with me and will I be able to work?